The thin, alpine air rushes between the two towering mountains dominating the horizon; whipping past you, biting your skin and icing your bones.

 Adventure in Africa

-He had to fight to get permission from the Senate to stage an invasion of Africa, as the heavy losses sustained by Roman armies in Spain and Italy had left Roman leaders reluctant to sanction another attack, but soon he was allowed to do so.
+He had to fight to get permission from the Senate to stage an invasion of Africa, as the heavy losses sustained by Roman forces in Spain and Italy had left Roman leaders reluctant to sanction another attack, but soon he was allowed to do so.

 So, when given the opportunity for redemption, most leapt at the chance to enter the fray, joining Scipio on his mission into North Africa.